 The cast has been announced for BBC One's upcoming TV adaption of Worzel Gummidge.

-Airing over two, one-hour long films later in 2019, this family treat is inspired by the classic books of Barbara Euphan Todd.
+Airing over two, one-hour long films this Christmas, the family treat is inspired by the classic books of Barbara Euphan Todd.

 Mackenzie Crook, (Pirates Of The Caribbean, Detectorists) who has written, directed and stars as Worzel Gummidge, has gathered a host of both accomplished and brilliant actors who are set to appear in this eagerly anticipated adaptation.